Bought a car without a title

 If you have a shared vehicle and have more than one owner, whether or not you can apply for a title loan depends on the laws where you live, the actual lender, and their specific policies.
 Many title loan lenders prefer the applicant to be the sole owner of the vehicle, but you can apply for a title loan together.
 You’d probably both need to be listed on the loan application, and both names would be on the title.

-Can I Get a Title Loan if the Title is Signed Over to Me?
+Can I Get a Title Loan With A Pink Slip That’s Been Signed Over To Me

-To complete the process, you would go through the ownership transfer.
+To complete the approval process, you must prove that the vehicle shows you as the sole lienholder.
 The title has to be correctly signed over by the previous owner and needs to include their signature, the date of the sale, and the purchase price, if applicable.
 Once the title’s in your name, you can apply for a title loan, although again, the lender may require additional documents beyond the signed-over title.
 The lender might also verify the information on the title to make sure you are, in fact, the legal owner and there aren’t issues with it or liens.

 How To Get a Title Signed Over

-If you want to get a vehicle’s title signed over to you, you need to agree on sales terms if you’re buying it.
-Depending on local regulations, you might need a bill of sale that outlines the transaction specifics, including the buyer and seller’s names, the date of the sale, if applicable, the purchase price, and a vehicle description.
+If you want a car title loan but first need to get a vehicle’s title signed over to you, you must first agree on the vehicle purchase price if you’re buying it Depending on local regulations, you might need a bill of sale that outlines the transaction specifics, including the buyer and seller’s names, the date of the sale, if applicable, the purchase price, and a vehicle description.

-You and the seller may need to go to the local DMV to complete the transfer.
-You should bring the signed title, a bill of sale if required, and any other documents required by your DMV.
+The title transfer process can be completed online in some states, such as California.
+In other cases, you and the vehicle’s current owner may need to go to the nearest DMV to complete the transfer.
+If required, you should bring the signed title, a bill of sale, and any other documents your DMV requires.
 At the DMV, you submit the signed title and additional paperwork.
 Your local office may require you to fill out an application for title transfer, provide proof of insurance, and pay fees.

 Once the transfer is complete, you receive a new title in your name.
 After a title is officially signed over, you can use it as collateral for a title loan.